 Basically, we’re trying to get something from this person who is in an inferior position to us, whether it’s respect or money or whatever, by saying we’re the best and everybody else is no good.
 An example would be a psychologist, eager for clients, advertising that: “I am a Buddhist psychologist only interested in helping others and all these non-Buddhist psychologists are just after money.”
 However, really the motivation is to get more clients.
 “I am the best teacher.
 I am the highest teacher.
 The others are not as good as I am.”

 Unfortunately, our whole system of democracy and elections is based on this principle of praising yourself and belittling the opponent in the election in order to gain votes and power.
 That’s why this whole aspect of democracy and elections is very difficult for Tibetans to really put into practice, because anybody who says, “I’m the best candidate and the other one is no good.
-Vote for me!” automatically Tibetans would not trust such a person, because they are violating, they’re going against the bodhisattva vows.
+Vote for me.”
+Tibetans would automatically not trust such a person because they are violating and going against the bodhisattva vows.
 Most Tibetans would be very humble: “Oh I’m not really qualified, I really don’t know how to do this,” and so in.
-They would be very humble and of course nobody would vote for them.
-So this whole system of voting in a democracy in elections is very difficult for Tibetans to really understand.
+They would be very humble and, of course, nobody would vote for them.
+This whole system of voting in democratic elections is very difficult for Tibetans to really understand.